Daniel-t/solace-web/content/index.md

 ### Purpose

-Are you are feeling lost and alone, as if half of you is missing ?
+Are you feeling lost and alone, as if half of you is missing ?

-Are you are wondering if life is worth living?
+Are you wondering if life is worth living?

 If so,